Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 Mrs. Figg, who is certainly old enough to remember both Lord Voldemort and the young Tom Riddle, was indeed set to keep watch over Harry.
 But not to protect him from the Dursleys, for which she had no authority.
 Nor was she stationed where she was only in order to detect the approach of possible ex-Death Eaters.
 Her primary duty was to monitor Harry’s development, keep Dumbledore posted, and to raise the alarm if Harry should show signs of turning out to be a latter-day manifestation of Tom Riddle and reverting to type.

-One belatedly wonders what contribution the Dursley’s steady campaign of character assassination against their unwanted nephew might have had upon Mrs Figg’s decidedly unsympathetic treatment of him.
+One belatedly wonders what contribution the Dursley’s steady campaign of character assassination against their unwanted nephew might have had upon Mrs Figg’s predominantly unsympathetic treatment of him.

 Albus could not have been unaware that the Prophecy’s promise of “the One” having been marked by the Dark Lord as his “equal” was a factor that could go any number of different directions.
 It certainly did not insure the One’s alliance with the forces of Light.